denoland/docs/runtime/manual/basics/testing/snapshot_testing.md

         "Simple SSR Example",
       ]),
       new HTMLTag("p", [
-        "This is an example of how Deno.customInspect could be used to snapshot an intermediate SSR representation", ]),
+        "Ex of customInspect for a snapshot of an SSR representation", ]),
     ]),
   ]);